Siege of Amiens (1597): Aftermath

 The cost for the Spanish was high with over 5,000 being captured at Amiens which included many wounded and sick.
 The relief force had suffered nearly 2,000 casualties—again many to disease.
 As the surrendered troops marched past they pulled with them hundreds of carts loaded with dead and wounded while the Spanish officers saluted Henry.
-Amiens was then strongly garrisoned and given much stronger defences under the supervision of French mathematician and military engineer Jean Errard.
+Amiens was then strongly garrisoned and given much stronger defences under the supervision of the French mathematician and military engineer Jean Errard.

-With the help of the two field hospitals, Henry's forces had suffered moderate losses which came to just over 600, as a result the siege of Amiens became known as the velvet siege.
+With the help of the two field hospitals, Henry's forces had suffered moderate losses which came to just over 600.
+As a result, the siege of Amiens became known as the velvet siege.
 This was one of the first sieges or battles known where field hospitals were established.

-The siege had strategic consequences—Albert's concentration on Amiens meant that the Spanish forces guarding the border with the Dutch Republic were left on their own, enabling Maurice of Orange to capture several cities in his celebrated campaign of 1597.
+The siege had strategic consequences: Albert's concentration on Amiens meant that the Spanish forces guarding the border with the Dutch Republic were left on their own, enabling Maurice of Orange to capture several cities in his celebrated campaign of 1597.

-With the Picardy capital cleared of Spanish, Henry was now in a good position to negotiate but in order to be in a stronger position he had to subdue the rest of France.
-The following year Henry thus launched a major campaign in Brittany, the last of the League holdouts; however, this was as much diplomatic as it was military.
+With the Picardy capital cleared of the Spanish, Henry was now in a good position to negotiate but in order to be in a stronger position he had to subdue the rest of France.
+The following year Henry thus launched a major campaign in Brittany, the last of the League holdouts.
+However, this was as much diplomatic as it was military.
 The aim was to win over the Protestants as well as the remaining rebel Catholics including the Duke of Mercœur.
-The King set off with an army 14,000 strong and the campaign that followed was a great success and he kept his promise of substantial rights that he had made during the Amiens siege.
+The King set off with an army 14,000 strong and the campaign that followed was a great success.
+He kept his promise of substantial rights that he had made during the Amiens siege.
 The rest of the war was almost a formality.
 While peace negotiations were being held with Philip, towns threw out the last League stalwarts and any supporting Spanish garrisons, who offered minimal resistance.
 Finally Mercœur gave in; his submission to Henry at Angers was completed on 20 March 1598.
 Henry then triumphantly marched into Nantes and issued the Edict of Nantes on 13 April 1598 which effectively brought an end to the French Wars of Religion.